Requesting a new blue plaque

 We would like to hear from anyone with a suggestion for a blue plaque.

 We will then consider it against our criteria and let you know our decision.

 If a building is privately owned, the owner has to agree to the installation.
 This means that even if the person or event meets the criteria, it may not always be possible to install a plaque.

-We use the following criteria to assess proposals for new blue plaques in Chelmsford.
+We use the following criteria to assess proposals.
 We will consider all proposals that meet the criteria, but this does not guarantee that we can accept them.

 If you are proposing a plaque to commemorate a person, that person must: